 Accounts needed for hybrid configuration and testing

-When you configure a SharePoint Server hybrid environment, you need several user accounts in both your on-premises Active Directory and Office 365.
+When you configure a SharePoint Server hybrid environment, you need several user accounts in both your on-premises Active Directory and Microsoft 365.
 These accounts also need different permissions and group or role memberships.
 Some of these accounts are used to deploy and configure software, and some are used to test specific functionality to help ensure that security and authentication systems are working as expected.

 This table does not include service accounts, which may have specific requirements for service applications and features in certain SharePoint Server hybrid solutions.
 For more information about the requirements for each supported solution, see the solution configuration articles at Configure a hybrid solution for SharePoint Server.